boredazfcuk/docker-icloudpd/README.md

 Dockerfile has a health check which will change the status of the container to 'unhealthy' if the cookie is due to expire within a set number of days (notification_days) and also if the download fails.

-# TO DO

-~~Configure SMTP notifications~~
-Scrapping this as it seems a lot of work for little value, due to having three push notification options instead.

 BTC: 1E8kUsm3qouXdVYvLMjLbw7rXNmN2jZesL